schorschii/LAPS4LINUX/README.md

 Linux implementation of the Local Administrator Password Solution (LAPS) from Microsoft.

 ## Legacy and Native LAPS
 Microsoft introducted the new "Native LAPS" in 2023.
 In contrast to Legacy LAPS, the new version uses different LDAP attributes and has the option to store the password encrypted in the LDAP directory.
 LAPS4LINUX supports both versions and you can switch between them by simply adjusting your configuration.
-Encrypted passwords are currently not supported.
+Encrypted passwords are currently supported only within the client, not within the runner.

 LAPS4LINUX uses the Native LAPS attributes as default.
 To upgrade to Native LAPS from a previous LAPS4LINUX version, please update your client and runner config file: